 Eskerne picked us up at our hotel and drove us to the cider house.
-When we arrived, Zarika (from the Petritegi Cider House) gave us a tour and explained the cider making process.
+When we arrived, Zarika (from the Petritegi Cider House) gave us a tour and explained the traditional cider making process.
 Eskerne did a great job translating for us.
 They have been making cider here since the 16th century.
 The machines they use may have changed but the overall process has pretty much remained the same.
 I was really surprised to learn that the only ingredient in the cider is apples.
 The cider here is not sweetened like it is in other places.
-The cider here is usually between 4-6% alcohol, so more alcoholic than American beer, but less alcoholic than wine.
+Basque cider is usually between 4-6% alcohol, so more alcoholic than American beer, but less alcoholic than wine.

 First, you need to make sure that you tilt your glass slightly so that the flow of cider hits the side of the glass.
 Then you move the glass up to collect a small amount of cider.
 You are only supposed to take as much as you can drink in one sip.
 If you have more in your glass than you can drink in one gulp, you are supposed to pour it out because supposedly it doesn’t taste as good.
 I felt bad wasting cider so I would drink whatever was in my glass.
 And to me the second (and third) sips tasted just as good.

 So after our lesson, we went to our table in the restaurant section of the cider house, because it was time for some food.
 It felt like an indoor beer garden since most of the seating is benches.
 I didn’t know what to expect for the food here because I figured the real reason people come to the cider houses is for the cider.
 However, the food was really really good and you got plenty.
 Everything is served family style with long baguettes.
 Our first course was chorizo which was pretty tasty.
 In between each course, we would go back to the cellar to enjoy more cider.
 Our next course was an omelette, which was also delicious.
 Then more cider of course.